 - One of the following:

-- Four credit hours of electives taken from the elective list under Major Requirements, plus additional PAX courses listed for the Major.
+- Four credit hours of electives taken from the elective list under Major Requirements, or any PAX courses listed for the Major.

 - One course from the following list of PJC program-approved community-based service learning courses or internship courses: